Munchkin cat with chronic loose stool

 I am concerned about my cat's health - she is rather thin - and also about the possibility of dehydration, even though she drinks water.
 She is the sweetest, most gentle cat I have ever met and I love her very much.
 I want her to be healthy.

 I will also mention that she has one eye that waters and produces a brownish, almost reddish discharge.
 The breeder told me this was due to a reaction to a medication or vaccination when she was a kitten.
 I did read about watering eye and Feline Herpes on your site, so maybe that is what it is.
 I just didn't know if it could be related to the diarrhea.

 Can you please comment on this??
 Thank you so much!!

 Your breeder has misinformed you about the proper diet for your new cat.
 There is nothing particularly special about Purina dry cat food that your cat would need to be eating that and absolutely nothing else.
 And, as you have seen firsthand, this particular diet isn’t controlling your cat’s chronic loose stools.

-In terms of what is the best cat food diet to feed your new kitty, you are correct that canned cat food is now considered the healthier diet to feed cats because of the higher moisture content and lower carbohydrates.
+what is the best cat food diet to feed your new kitty, you are correct that canned cat food is now considered the healthier diet to feed cats because of the higher moisture content and lower carbohydrates.
 However, although more uncommon protein sources are right for some cats with food allergies, they are not right for all cats, and some may do fine with poultry and fish protein sources.
 For more information on the best way to feed cats, please visit the Cat Info website.